About the Abstract Artist - and her art

 Growing up, I never quite understood the purpose of Abstract art.
 It didn't make sense to me.
 I truthfully was all about realism and making sure I captured everything I saw perfectly.
 It was in my mid-thirties when I realized why realism captivated me so.
 It all boiled down to control.

-It was during one of my university classes that I discovered what Abstract Art was all about.
+It was during one of my university classes that I discovered what Abstract painting was all about.
 I'm sure it's different for everyone.
-When I paint abstracts it allows me to not focus on what I see, but how I feel and the energy that comes with that.
-For a short period of time, I get to let go of my need for control, take risks, and lose myself in the piece that I'm creating.
+I realized very quickly that creating abstract paintings allowed me to not focus on what I see, but how I felt and the energy that comes with that.
+For a short period of time, I get to let go of my need for control, take risks, and lose myself in the acrylic painting that I'm creating.
 I surrender to my brushes, paints, and canvas and let the journey begin.
-There is truly nothing else that gives me greater self-awareness then when I'm creating art.
+There is truly nothing else that gives me greater self-awareness then when I'm creating abstract art.

-I hope that my art takes you on a journey too.
+I hope that my acrylic abstract art takes you on a journey too.